woodser/monero-ts/docs/getting_started_guide/getting_started.md

 It is good practice to error-check any monero-javascript constructor calls, so encase the call to MoneroWalletKeys.createWalletRandom in a try-catch block.

 ```
-  // Create a string to print the status (success or failure) of the app
-  let statusMessage = "";

-  // load wasm module on main thread
-  await MoneroUtils.loadKeysModule();

   try {
     // create a random keys-only (offline) stagenet wallet
     var walletKeys = await MoneroWalletKeys.createWalletRandom(MoneroNetworkType.STAGENET, "English");